-Cash-out refinancing replaces an old mortgage with a new one for a higher amount than what is still owed.
+A cash-out refinance is a type of mortgage loan.
+Cash-out refinancing replaces an old mortgage with a new one for a higher amount than what you currently owe.
 The difference between the new loan amount and the remaining mortgage balance is paid to the homeowner in cash.
 The homeowners can use these funds for anything, including home renovations.
-Once funds are received, homeowners are responsible for paying back the new loan under the refinanced rate and terms.
+Once funds are received, you're responsible for paying back the new loan under the refinanced rate and terms.

 How does cash-out refinancing work?

-Cash-out refinancing starts with an application process similar to the original mortgage.
-The lender considers an applicant’s credit score, finances and property value.
-You’ll need to provide W-2s or proof of income.
+Cash-out refinancing starts with an application process similar to the one for the original home loan.
+The lender considers your credit score, finances and property value, and you’ll need to provide W-2s or proof of income.
 A home appraisal is also typically part of the process.

 30 to 60 days